NICE DCV – Tips and Tricks

 For more background on QUIC from the NICE dev team head over to our news article How NICE DCV achieves 4K 60 fps high-quality interactive streaming with two videos from the DCV development team.

-In case you want to enable QUIC Streams instead of the default QUIC Datagrams (more info: Background on QUIC Streams and QUIC Datagrams) you can use the following approach:
+For the best performance we suggest to enable QUIC Streams instead of the default QUIC Datagrams (more info: Background on QUIC Streams and QUIC Datagrams) you can use the following approach:

 Starting with DCV 2023.1 you can add the following configuration in the [connectivity] section of your DCV configuration file for Linux DCV Servers.
 Please restart dcvserver after the change has been made.